jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!--click-->
 The app also collected my smartphone communications logs and even the content of my text messages.
 And no such luck, I don't plan to show you my actual text messages!

-But imagine what it learned about me from the patterns of my communications - Who I was calling, when I made those calls, and even the content of what I sent and received by text message, my own words.
+But imagine what it learned about me from the patterns of my communications - Who I was calling, when I made those calls, and even the content of what I sent and received by text message.
 <!--click-->

 <!--12:15-->